NeonixRIT/gcisdiscordverify/README.md

 - `project root`: This is the root directory containing all project files.
 This absolute path should go in the config file
     - `createinvite`: Webpage restricted to Employees and Student Employees by default for creating invite links
-        - `handle_invite_creation.php`: Recieves server data (name, id), description, and roles (Array of [name, id]).
-Parses and sends that Python for formatting saving the info to a file
+        - `handle_invite_creation.php`: intermediary page for parsing parameters (each value of the invite minus the id) and sending them to `manage_invites.py`
         - `index.php`: Main page with form to create an invite link.
 Automatically populates options using Discord's API with the servers it has access to and their roles
     - `data`: Folder contains configs, secrets, and json for managing invite links
         - `default_config.ph`: a config with mostly empty values.
 Rename to `config.php` and fill in the values.
 See the config section for more details